Event Handling and SocketContext Reference

 pub fn query<T: DeserializeOwned>(&self) -> Result<Option<T>, SocketError>Returns

-Ok(Some(T))if query string exists and is valid.Ok(None)if no query string is present.Err(SocketError)if query exists but cannot be deserialized.
+Ok(Some(T))if the query string exists and is valid.Ok(None)if there is no query string.Err(SocketError)if the query exists but does not deserialize.

 When to use it